Dear Saints,

-As I sit in my office on Walcott Street, beginning my Lenten Appeal letter, I know spring is right around the corner.
-All the signs are there: warmer days, the beginning of March Madness, and celebrating both Saint Patrick’s Day and Saint Joseph’s Day this weekend.
-I love the beginning of the spring season.
-The days are getting longer, the flowers are beginning to come back to life, and there is a distinct anticipation in the air.
+As I sit in my office on Walcott Street beginning my Lenten Appeal letter, I am thankful that spring is right around the corner.
+All the signs are there: warmer days, the beginning of baseball spring training, and the celebration of Ash Wednesday, Saint Patrick’s Day and Saint Joseph’s Day.
+I love the start of the spring season.
+The days are getting longer, the flowers are coming back to life, and there is a distinct anticipation in the air.
 I have always believed this mirrors the season of Lent, as we all wait in anticipation of Easter Sunday and the resurrection of Jesus.

 In Peace,